ministryofjustice/moj-frontend/docs/components/filter.md

 ---
-layout: layouts/component.njk
 title: Filter
 status: To be reviewed
 statusDate: June 2021
-type: component
 githuburl: https://github.com/ministryofjustice/moj-frontend/discussions/197
-eleventyNavigation:
-  key: Filter
-  parent: Components
 excerpt: "Use the filter component to help users filter a list of items, such as a list of cases or search results."
 ---

 {% banner "A similar component exists" %}